Is Coffee Good for You? The Pros and Cons of Caffeine Consumption

 Caffeine’s half-life is 6 hrs, meaning half of the caffeine you consumed at 4 pm is there at 10 pm.
 Around 5-6 hrs is average, in slow metabolizers caffeine half-life may be around 8-10 hours.

 Research shows the association of higher caffeine consumption with reduced sleeping time or poor sleep.
-(35) Compared at 0, 3, or 6 hours prior to sleep, caffeine ingestion in all groups had detrimental effects on sleep.
+(35) Compared to 0, 3, or 6 hours before sleep, caffeine ingestion in all groups had detrimental effects on sleep.
 (36)

 Misuse of caffeine is excessive use or ingestion at the wrong time.
 This doesn’t just make it harder to fall asleep but also reduces sleep quality and time spent in REM sleep.